eugeneilyin/mdi-norm/README.md

 * Direct SVG content fixes related to icons rendering: hardcoded opacity, whole-area-filled rectangles, hardcoded fill color, etc. (see all fixed issues [here][issues])
 * Removed all elements and attributes not related to rendering, reorder attributes, flattening groups (see all 5,421 optimizations [here][optimizations])
-* Identified 1,966 duplicated icons (about ~38%, details [here][duplicates]) in 5,220 icons based on:
+* Identified 1,966 duplicates (about ~38%, details [here][duplicates]) in 5,220 icons based on:
   * Duplicates from equal SVG-code after clearing, normalization, and reordering of SVG elements and attributes
   * Duplicates from same pixels rendering for _different_ SVG-code
   * Duplicates from [Structural Similarity (SSIM)][ssim] cross-validation and compare
   * Duplicates from Visual Similarity computation, sorting and cross-validation for the rest of unique icons for deeper duplicated identification
 * All duplicated icons use only the **most compact** SVG code representation
 * Manual SVG-code fixes for cases where render coordinates are not pixel-aligned with Google material design icon keylines
-> Note: If you take all 1,044 icons from any of five themes after deduplication - icons takes about ~55Kb of GZipped size which is comparable with material-icons.woff (~57Kb) of material-icons.woff2 (~44Kb).
-Considering that you never require all of provided 1,044 icons in your bundle this SVG solutions is better optimized then any icon-font approach.
+> Note: If you take all 1,044 icons from any of five themes in this library they will weight about ~55Kb gzipped which is comparable with material-icons.woff (~57Kb) of material-icons.woff2 (~44Kb) icon fonts.
+Consider that you never require all of provided 1,044 icons in your bundle this SVG solutions is better optimized then any icon-font approach.

 ## Usage